mohamednizar/moe-uuid/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/mohamednizar/moe-uuid.svg?style=flat-square)](https://scrutinizer-ci.com/g/mohamednizar/moe-uuid)
 [![Total Downloads](https://img.shields.io/packagist/dt/mohamednizar/moe-uuid.svg?style=flat-square)](https://packagist.org/packages/mohamednizar/moe-uuid)

-This packe will generate a unique user in a range of 8 digits.
-You can increase the size of the digits.Possible random ID are 2.821109907×10¹².
+This packe will generate a unique user in 7 types  of digits.
+You can increase the size of the digits.
 Even thougt I adivce you to test you self before implement this packge.We have tested over continues  `1 Million ID`.
 ## Installation